-We encourage all members of the University community to report all crimes and other emergencies to TUPD, the New Orleans Police Department, the Jefferson Parish Sheriff's Office, or the St. Tammany Parish Sheriff's Office as appropriate, in a timely and accurate manner.
-TUPD has a dispatch center that is available by phone at 504-865-5911 (or simply 55911 from a campus phone) uptown and 504-988-5555 (or simply 85555 from a campus phone) downtown or in person twenty-four hours a day at the Collins C. Diboll Complex on the uptown campus and at 1201 Tulane Ave. on the downtown campus.
-Though there are many resources available, University Police should be notified of any crime, whether or not an investigation continues, to ensure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage all members of the Tulane University community to report all crimes and other emergencies to TUPD, the New Orleans Police Department, the Jefferson Parish Sheriff's Office or the St. Tammany Parish Sheriff's Office as appropriate, in a timely and accurate manner.
+TUPD has a dispatch center that is available by phone at 504-865-5911 (or simply 55911 from a campus phone) uptown and 504-988-5555 (or simply 85555 from a campus phone) downtown or in person twenty-four hours a day at the office located in the Collins C. Diboll Complex, the uptown station located at 1036 Broadway St. or the downtown station located at 1201 Tulane Ave.
+Though there are many resources available, TUPD should be notified of any crime, whether or not an investigation continues, to ensure Tulane can assess any and all security concerns and inform the community if there is a significant threat to the university community.